StevenHiggs24/aurelia/docs/user-docs/community-contribution/contributor-guide.md

 {% hint style="warning" %}
 **Important**

-The first time you submit a PR to a project under the Aurelia organization on GitHub, you will be prompted to sign the Contributor License Agreement \(CLA\).
-We cannot accept the PR without this \(see below for details\).
+The first time you submit a Pull Request to a project under the Aurelia organization on GitHub, you will be prompted to sign the Contributor License Agreement \(CLA\).
+We cannot accept the Pull Request without this \(see below for details\).
 {% endhint %}

 ### After Your Pull Request is Merged

 After your pull request is merged, you can safely delete your branch and pull the changes from the main \(upstream\) repository:

-* Delete the remote branch on GitHub either through the GitHub web UI or your local shell as follows:
+1 Delete the remote branch on GitHub either through the GitHub web UI or your local shell as follows:

   ```bash
   git push origin --delete my-fix-branch
   ```

-* Check out the master branch:
+2 Check out the master branch:

   ```bash
   git checkout master -f
   ```

-* Delete the local branch:
+3 Delete the local branch:

   ```bash
   git branch -D my-fix-branch
   ```

-* Update your master with the latest upstream version:
+4 Update your master with the latest upstream version:

   ```bash
   git pull --ff upstream master